HrantDavtyan/Time_series_analysis/README.md

 ![png](output_11_1.png)

 From the plot above it is clearly visible that there is a quite significant positive (increasing) trend in the data.
 The repeating fluctiations above suggest that we have either Seasonality or Cyclisity in the dataset.
 Based on the facts that thoe fluctuations are happening on annual basis (so not more than a year) and that they are quite regular (expected), we conclude that Seasonality is the source of fluctuations (and not Cyclicity).
 Usually, rigorous statistical tests are used for determining the stationairty of the data (e.g. [Dickey-Fuller test](https://en.wikipedia.org/wiki/Dickey%E2%80%93Fuller_test)) as the graph alone may not convey enough information for decision-making.
-But for now we are satified with visualization only. <br()>
+But for now we are satified with visualization only. <br/>
 Another important conclusion that we can make from the plot above is that Trend and Seasonality **are not independent**: the fluctuations are becoming stronger/more volatile as the trend is increasing.
-Thus, we can conclude that for now, **multiplicative** models are more appropriate for our dataset. <br()>
+Thus, we can conclude that for now, **multiplicative** models are more appropriate for our dataset. <br/>
 Let's bear in mind the conclusion above, we will apply them in future.
 But for now, let's apply probably the simpliest and one of the most populat forecating technique called [**Moving Average (MA)**](https://en.wikipedia.org/wiki/Moving_average).This technique is also known as Rolling Mean, and it simply calculates the mean (arichmetic average) over a given period of time (e.g. average for a year, for a month, for a week etc) to fit the curve to the data and, in the end, make predictions.
 As our data on passengers is a monthly data, we will use annual averages (12-month average) for fitting purpose, as described below.